Greek Yogurt on Keto: Is It Keto-Friendly At All?

 Besides milk, it’s at most two other ingredients and live cultures that you want to find in your Greek yogurt.

-However, you definitely don’t need a β€œketo” branded yogurt, since some of those varieties are not keto-friendly at all.
+However, you don’t need a “keto” branded yogurt since some varieties are not keto-friendly.
 Thus, always check the label and ingredient list before buying Greek yogurt.

 With this in mind, here are some keto-friendly options of Greek yogurt brands you might easily find at the next grocery store: